 There is a big emphasis on family involvement as we recognize that anxiety and OCD can impact the whole family.

-The program includes a weekly parent guidance group, a weekly family meeting, and a weekly exposure demonstration session that includes family members.
-In addition, clinicians check in with and update caregivers at the end of each group session.
+The program includes weekly family meetings and two weekly parent guidance sessions.
+In addition, clinicians check in with and update caregivers regularly.

 Our program is non-smoking.

 Are cell phones allowed?